 A Bank Account

 Every startup needs a separate account of the business.
 A separate bank account is required for corporations, partnerships, and LLCs.
-However, for a sole proprietor doesn’t require legally to have a separate account but it is a recommended to have one.
+However, for a sole proprietor doesn’t require legally to have a separate account but it is recommended to have one.
 Once you create an account, you should also consider a business credit card.

 Track Your Expenses